mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    raw data are often treated conceptually as a matrix with one array dimension defining the time variable and the other index defined by the channel number.
-When three component data are recorded the component orientation can be defined implicitly by a third component index number.
-A three-component shot gather than can be indexed conveniently with three array indexes.
-A complication in that approach is that which index is used for which of the three concepts required for a gather of 3C data is not standarized.
-Furthermore, for a generic system like MsPASS the multichannel model does not map cleanly into passive array data because a collection of 3C seismograms may have irregular size, may have variable sample rates,  and may come from variable instrumentation.
+When three component data are recorded the component orientation can be defined implicitly by a component index number.
+A 3C shot gather than can be indexed conveniently with three array indexes.
+A complication in that approach is that which index is used for which of the three concept required for a gather of 3C data is not standarized.
+Furthermore, for a generic system like mspass the multichannel model does not map cleanly into passive array data because a collection of 3C seismograms may have irregular size, may have variable sample rates,  and may come from variable instrumentation.
 Hence, a simple matrix or array model would be very